spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 cf delete-service task-example-mysql -f
 ```

-The important thing to note here is that we need to delete the service key `EXTERNAL-ACCESS-KEY` before we can delete the `task-example-mysql` service itself.
-Additionally employed command flags are:
+The important thingis that we need to delete the `EXTERNAL-ACCESS-KEY` service key before we can delete the `task-example-mysql` service itself.
+Additionally, the employed command flags are as follows:

 - `-f` Force deletion without confirmation
 - `-r` Also delete any mapped routes

 ### Kubernetes

-This section will walk you the billrun application on Kubernetes.
+This section walks you through running the `billrun` application on Kubernetes.

-#### Setting up the Kubernetes cluster
+#### Setting up the Kubernetes Cluster

-For this we need a running [Kubernetes cluster](%currentPath%/installation/kubernetes#creating-a-kubernetes-cluster).
-For this example we will deploy to `minikube`.
+For this example, we need a running [Kubernetes cluster](%currentPath%/installation/kubernetes#creating-a-kubernetes-cluster).
+For this example, we deploy to `minikube`.

-##### Verify minikube is up and running:
+##### Verifying that Minikube is Running

+To verify that Minikube is running, run the following command (shown with its output):

 ```bash
 minikube status